phamviet86/mcp-antd-components/README.md

 # Ant Design Components Model Context Protocol Server

-A Model Context Protocol (MCP) server that exposes Ant Design component documentation to Large Language Models (LLMs) like Claude.
+A Model Context Protocol (MCP) server that exposes Ant Design component documentation to Large Language Models (LLMs).
 This server allows an LLM to explore and understand Ant Design components through a set of specialized tools.

 ## Features